 - Provider experience/ease of use

 - Regulatory requirements (HIPAA, documentation, etc.)

 Note: Always test equipment and software before purchasing.

 Inform your patients of availability and how to participate with our Marketing Your Telehealth Program Toolkit.

 - Educate and offer service to who would most benefit

-- Use social media and advertising channels to promote as appropriate
+- Use this Email and Social Media Sample Language to promote as appropriate

-- Traditional print promotion (mail, posters, flyers) and patient education may be helpful
+- Using the following print promotion and patient education tools may be helpful:

 Prior to Visit: Clinical Staff